phweyland/dt-plugins/README.md

 ## group Derived Images

   Assume that derived images are stored in a sub-folder of master images.
+They may have been created with another application.

-- Group derived images to master
+- Group selected derived images to master
-- Apply master images metadata to derived images
+- Apply master images metadata to selected derived images

   tested with Windows 10 64-bits and darktable 2.4.1